Coastal panorama along Croatia's Adriatic Magistrala (D8) road.

 Where to Stay

-For a true Croatian coastal experience, consider staying in private rooms ("sobe") or apartments ("apartmani").
+For a more local experience, consider private rooms ("sobe") or apartments ("apartmani") along the coast.

 Route Details